gaurush-hiranandani/gaurush-hiranandani.github.io/awards.md

 ---
 # Awards and Honors

 * [C.L. and Jane W.-S. Liu Award:](https://cs.illinois.edu/about-us/awards/graduate-fellowships-awards/cl-and-jane-w-s-liu-award) For showing exceptional research promise.
-It is awarded to only one student across all batches (2020).
+Awarded to only one student across all batches (2020).
 * Google PhD Fellowship Nomination: Selected across all departments to represent UIUC for the fellowship (2019-20).
 * One among the top 400 reviewers for NeurIPS 2019.
 * [Bhagwan Das Sanghi Memorial Gold Medal:](http://www.iitk.ac.in/doaa/convocation/data/convocation20152/48convocation2015_awards_and_medals.pdf#page=5) For best academic performance in Mathematics and Statistics Department (2015)